Pacific shrew

 The Pacific shrew (Sorex pacificus) is a species of mammal in the family Soricidae.
 It is endemic to western Oregon in the United States.

-The Pacific Shrew is native to western Oregon, more specifically from the Siltcoos lake to the coast going from the border line of Douglas and Lane counties continuing south to the northern parts of California.
+The Pacific shrew is native to western Oregon, more specifically from the Siltcoos lake to the coast going from the border line of Douglas and Lane counties continuing south to the northern parts of California.
 The first documented Pacific shrew to be caught was found at the mouth of the Umpqua River in 1858.
 They are normally found in damp areas along creeks in forests and sometimes near collapsed trees.
 Their refuge is of the utmost importance and they are seldom found far from it.
 This includes collapsed trees or dense vegetation.
 They use the flora to build a nest, gathering small plants such as grass, moss, lichen, or leaves into a pile and pushing themselves into the middle.

 Description

 They are the largest brown shrew in western Oregon.
 They weigh only 10 to 18 g and their length (including the tail) is 135 to 160 mm.
 In the summer time they have short, red-tinted brown hair, which gets longer and darker moving into the colder seasons.
 Their feet and tails are usually a tan color with the possibility of being brown.
 Sometimes older shrews will have dark tips to their tails.
+Their tails are, on average, greater than 75% of the body's length.
 Like their fur, their incisor teeth have a reddish brown tint on the tips.

+This specific type of shrew has teeth that are distinct from other soricids.
+They do not have median tines on their upper incisors, although some specimens have been observed to have a bump or a bridge connecting those upper incisors near the middle segment.

+Notably, like all shrews, the Pacific Shrews have significantly small eyes.
+Due to this, they heavily rely on their other senses, which is why they communicate through sound and use their sense of smell and hearing to hunt.

 Hunting and prey

 The Pacific shrew goes hunting and much of their prey is actually treacherous to them.
 They find their prey with their excellent hearing and sense of smell.
 They will jump into the air to catch flying prey and dig underground after food.
 Their prey includes: slugs, snails, earthworms, centipedes, millipedes, scorpions, and various insects.
 In general they will paralyze their prey, but if they are in danger, for example with a wasp, they will kill it immediately.
-When prey is captured they will either eat it right where it was killed or store it near their nest.
+When prey is captured they will either eat it right where it was killed or store it near their nest, in a cache, for later sustenance.

+As previously mentioned, the Pacific Shrew prey on various insects, including those that fly like wasps and bees.
+For prey that are not capable of flying, the Pacific Shrew locates them through smell.
+However, for prey that are airborne, they use their sense of hearing to locate them.
+They do not seem to be interested in hunting when not hungry.